krhoda/form_builder_sample/README.md

 The server will start at `localhost:8000` where you can visit to see the Vue UI.
 There are three options along the nav bar, `Form Builder`, `Form Table`, and `Submission Table`.

-Visiting the second or third option will initially just show an empty table.
+Visiting the second or third option will initially just show a sample form and a sample submission to that form.

 Visiting `Form Builder` will take you to a form which allows you to set the title of the form and add string or number inputs.
 Inputs require a label, and the form itself requires a title.
 Inputs can also be removed.
 No two inputs can have the same label.